Spencer High School

 · Have formal concert attire (see descriptions on page 8 & 9)

-Voice lessons: ALL students required are to attend a 15 minutes voice lessons each quarter as part of their grade.
+Voice lessons: ALL students required are to attend voice lessons during each quarter as part of their grade.
 This requirement is subject to change quarter to quarter.
 Lessons are scheduled at the start of the quarter by giving Ms. Stewart your study halls/open times.
 You will be assigned to an “A, B, C or D, etc... week” and will alternate throughout the quarter.
 Literature to be sung in these lessons will be music currently being worked on in rehearsals, contest literature or audition materials.
-If you take lessons for Lynette, these would count as your lessons for the quarter.

 Sight-reading exams: One of the areas central to the choral curriculum is to be able to sight-read music without having rehearsed it.
 Periodically, students will be tested on material they have never sung or seen before.
 Students will be assessed according to the accuracy of the pitches and corresponding solfege syllables (do, re, mi, etc.), intonation, and rhythmic accuracy.
 These tests will be given individually during a scheduled voice lesson.